Chapter 7 bankruptcy help

 How Chapter 7 Bankruptcy Works

 Chapter 7 bankruptcy is a legal mechanism that provides relief to individuals overwhelmed by debt.
 Chapter 7 wipes the slate clean of unsecured debts, allowing for a fresh financial start.
+This is accomplished by the court issuing a discharge.
+The discharge is an order to qualified unsecured creditors that they can no longer attempt to collect the discharged debts from the debtor.

 To qualify for Chapter 7 bankruptcy, individuals need to pass a means test.
 This test compares one's income with the median income level in their state.
 Passing this test ensures that Chapter 7 is intended for those truly needing relief.